LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-generics.md

 ## generics2.rs

-Using generic types [in method definition] is not that complicate.
+Using generic types [in method definition] is not that complicated.
 We usually use one letter (most preferably `T`) for a generic type.

 > Note that we have to declare `T` just after `impl` so we can use it to specify that we’re